dvsa/mes-mobile-app/README.md

 To run against a simulator with a different iOS version e.g. `npm run test:e2e-simulator-bdd -- --capabilities.platformVersion='12.2'`

+By default screenshots are only taken on scenario error but you can override this passing the screenshotAlways argument e.g. `npm run test:e2e-simulator-bdd -- --screenshotAlways=true`

 #### Troubleshooting

 ##### Bad app... paths need to be absolute